 There isn't a lot of roundabouts in America, just a lot of traffic light junctions.

-You can turn on a red light (by giving way, oncoming traffic have priority).
+You can turn on a red light (by giving way, oncoming traffic have priority) unless there are signs saying you can't.

 If you ask for a pint of beer (other than at the Rose and Crown in Epcot) you'll get a 16oz size drink, not a 20oz pint.